- Written by Dr.Mehmet Demircioglu

 FUT hair transplant removes a strip of scalp from the donor area and separates it into follicular units under magnification.
 It can be useful in selected cases, especially when donor management over a lifetime is the main goal, but it creates a linear scar and is not the technique I use for every patient.

-Sapphire FUE describes the use of sapphire blades for recipient site creation in an FUE procedure.
+Sapphire FUE describes the use of sapphire blades for recipient area creation in an FUE procedure.
 The blade is a tool, not a guarantee.
-What I would look at is whether the sites are made at the correct angle, direction, depth, and density for your hair.
+The important question is whether the recipient areas are made at the correct angle, direction, depth, and density for your hair.

 DHI hair transplant is often marketed as if it is a completely separate method.
 In reality, it usually describes implantation with an implanter pen after graft extraction.
 The instrument can be useful, but the result still depends on graft handling, planning, and surgeon control.